 - Add the minced garlic and sauté until they start to become fragrant.

-- Add the water, salt, and pepper.
+- Add the water, peas, salt, and pepper.
 You'll adjust for seasonings when it's done before serving.

 - Bring everything just to a boil then lower to a simmer on low for about an hour or more, uncovered, stirring occasionally.
 Peas should be softened and falling apart.
 If you are simmering on low, the consistency should be fine.
 Otherwise, add more water as needed.

 - Adjust for seasonings, it may need a bit of kosher salt.
-Remember you will be adding the egg and bacon bits which will give more flavor.
+Remember you will be adding the egg and bacon bits which will give more salt and flavor.

 Notes